 "If something has happened on your credit history, such as a default on your phone bill or another loan, your credit score will be downgraded," Mr Gilfillan said.

-Missing credit card payments or taking on new debt can also negatively impact your credit score and thus derail your chances of a successful home loan approval.
+Missing credit card payments or taking on new debt can also negatively impact your credit score and thus derail your chances of successful home loan approval.

 3. You changed jobs